 DS News - “CFPB Raises Loan Thresholds for 2015″ (8-19-14)

 “Seven months after the implementation of its ability-to-repay and qualified mortgage (QM) rules, the Consumer Financial Protection Bureau (CFPB) announced it is increasing the loan thresholds used to determine the maximum points and fees for QM loans effective January 1, 2015.”

 Hard Money Loan Closed

-Rialto, California hard money loan closed by The Norris Group private lending.
-Real estate investor received loan for $125,000 on a 3 bedroom, 2 bathroom home appraised for $199,000.
+Big Bear City, California hard money loan closed by The Norris Group private lending.
+Real estate investor received loan for $70,000 on a 2 bedroom, 1 bathroom home appraised for $108,000.

-Bruce Norris of The Norris Group will be presenting Poised to Pop: Quadrant Four Has Arrived with TIGAR on Thursday, May 16, 2013.
+Bruce Norris of The Norris Group will be presenting Secrets To Becoming Wealthy with Robert Hall and Associates on Tuesday, September 16, 2014.